roworu/nvidia-fedora-secureboot/README.md

 ```
 sudo systemctl reboot
 ```
-#### 8) MOK manager will ask you, if you want to proceed with boot, or import the key.
-Pick import the key, type in a password created in (7)
+#### 8) MOK manager will ask you, if you want to proceed with boot, or enroll the key.
+Pick enroll the key, type in a password created in (7)
 <img src="https://github.com/roworu/nvidia-fedora-secureboot/assets/36964755/dec5b957-e562-4e9e-bd22-678007aecdcf" width="600">

 #### 9) Install NVIDIA drivers: